-The short answer is the probability of a new gargantuan crisis is far more obvious now than it was April 1, 2008.
-We now can see with confident clarity the explosive panic creators which promise a new crisis, if it should erupt, that it will be of far greater severity than our recent explosion of financial destruction.
+The short answer is the probability of a new crisis is more obvious now than it was April 1, 2008.
+We now can see with clarity the explosive panic creators which promise a new crisis, if it should erupt, that it will be of far greater severity than our recent explosion of financial destruction.
 What are those obvious signs?

 If Ben and Tim don’t know about destroying debt in a credit crisis, then the recent crisis hasn’t been managed.
-And if you don’t manage a crisis, is that a negative indicator?

 By the author on financial-crisis management: